cj-mills/christianjmills/posts/icevision-openvino-unity-tutorial/part-1/index.md

 ---
-title: End-to-End Object Detection for Unity With IceVision and OpenVINO Pt.
+title: A Step-by-Step Guide to Object Detection in Unity with IceVision and OpenVINO Pt.
 1
 date: 2022-8-8
 image: ../social-media/cover.jpg
 title-block-categories: true